bigfix/developer.bigfix.com/site/pages/relevance/guide/client/network.md

 A: 9.80.109.49
 {% endqna %}

-We can also grab Mac Addresses of network adapters:
+You can also get Mac Addresses of network adapters:

 {% qna %}
 Q: (mac addresses of it, addresses of it) of ip interfaces of network as string
 A: 3c-15-c2-b7-c7-1a, 192.168.1.102
 {% endqna %}

-And we can grab the names of the network adapters:
+And you can get the names of the network adapters:

 {% qna %}
 Q: names of adapters of network